barty-s/cherry-leaf-mildew-detection-project/README.md

 ### Hypothesis 2
-Train a model to predict, with at least **97%** accuracy, if an image of a cherry tree leaf is infected with powdery mildew or not.
+It is possible to train a model to predict, with at least **97%** accuracy, if an image of a cherry tree leaf is infected with powdery mildew or not.

 ### Hypothesis 2 Validation:
 The hypothesis will be tested by training a model on a train and a test set of images and by calculating the accuracy with a validation set of images.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks
-* List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.

-Classification model - we can classfiy the leaf images with the mildew and without the mildew.
+The CRISP-DM workflow was utilised throughout this project to achieve satisfactory results for the two business requirements.

+### Business Requirement 1
+- An average image study was selected for this business requirement as it allows the client to see what an average healthy leaf looks like and what an average infected leaf looks like.
+- An image montage was created to allow the user peruse some examples of healthy and infected images.

+### Business Requirement 2
+- A machnine learning model was selected to address the second business requirement.
+A binary classifier was used to determine if an image from the dataset was healthy or infected.
+- An option to upload a new cherry leave image is also available to the user to allow them to use the trained model on unseen images and download a report afterwards.

-## ML Business Case
+## Machine Learning Business Case
-* In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.
+- As the project requires prediction, an ML binary classifcation model was chosen to be trained.
+- As the task is binary classification, a supervised, 2-class, single-label model with an Adagrad optimizer was chosen.
+- The model was required to produce predicition accuracy of at least 97%.
+This was achieved with the selected model.
+- By using this trained model, the workers at Farmy & Foods can take action on treating or removing any infected cherry trees in order to protect their orchard from further infection and potential revenue reductions.

 ## Dashboard Design
+Streamlit Multipage was used to create a 5 page dashboard.

 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items, that your dashboard library supports.
-* Finally, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project, you were confident you would use a given plot to display an insight, but later, you chose another plot type).

 ## Unfixed Bugs